muxinc/mux-python/docs/SigningKeysApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_url_signing_key**
+# **get_signing_key**
-> SigningKeyResponse get_url_signing_key(signing_key_id)
+> SigningKeyResponse get_signing_key(signing_key_id)

-Retrieve a URL signing key
+Retrieve a signing key

-This route is now deprecated, please use the `Signing Keys` API.
-Retrieves the details of a URL signing key that has previously been created.
-Supply the unique signing key ID that was returned from your previous request, and Mux will return the corresponding signing key information. **The private key is not returned in this response.**  Note: Any new access tokens authenticating this route will be required to have `System` level permissions.
+Retrieves the details of a signing key that has previously been created.
+Supply the unique signing key ID that was returned from your previous request, and Mux will return the corresponding signing key information. **The private key is not returned in this response.**

 ### Example